apache/nuttx-apps/nshlib/README.txt

 o unset <name>

   Remove the value associated with the variable <name>.
-This will remove the name-value pairt from both the NSH local variables and the group-wide environment variables.
+This will remove the name-value pair from both the NSH local variables and the group-wide environment variables.
 For example:

     nsh> echo $foobar